 How are you at taking on a challenge?
-If you were a First Nations’ child from a remote village in the Yukon or Northwest Territories, doing the heebie-jeebie for the first time would be only one of the welcome challenges offered at Kamp Klondike, near Dawson City, Yukon Territory.
+If you were a First Nations’ child from a remote village in the Yukon or Northwest Territories, doing the rope course for the first time would be only one of the welcome challenges offered at Kamp Klondike, near Dawson City, Yukon Territory.
 Over the week you would spend at camp, you would learn new things.
 Some would be related to skills such as archery, stilts, and canoeing.
 But the most important thing you would learn is that you were really loved.
 For that week you would be the star, the center of attention, the absolute awesome “king of the mountain”.
 Most importantly of all, you would learn that you are special to Jesus, that He loved you and died for you, that when you weep—which you often do—He weeps with you.

 We set a challenge to you: we challenge you to share your love of the Lord with needy children in a cross-cultural ministry.
-It may be a very real challenge and sacrifice on your part: because of our limited resources, we do not have funds to help defray your costs.
+It may be a very real challenge and sacrifice on your part: because of our limited resources, we do not have funds to help cover your costs.
 We would like to have you commit to all three weeks of ministry, but if that is not possible then one or two weeks would at least give more children an opportunity to come to the Lord.
 This is not an easy ministry, but it is one that brings joy to any who have accepted the challenge.
 We pray that you will be that special one!